furkannsahin35/Stm32f103_HX711/README.md

 * Included dwt_delay library for microseconds delay.
 * Included CubeMX part
 ------------------------------------------------------------------------------------
-* With no load start than add some weight .
+* Start with no load  than add some weight .
 * Change your scale value untill get right value.
 * Datas are affecting from noise so much thats why be carefull about connections.
 -------------------------------------------------------------------------------------